Gatley: Historical population changes

 A polished stone found in Gatley suggests some human presence in the Neolithic or early Bronze Age.

-In 1286, Gatley was a hamlet within the manor of Stockport Etchells, contained at least six households (around 30 individuals): probably a significant growth from levels in the late 11th century.
+In 1286, Gatley was a hamlet within the manor of Stockport Etchells, contained at least six households (around 30 individuals); it was probably a significant growth from levels in the late 11th century.

 An Etchells Court of Survey document, probably from the late 16th century, gives Gatley as having 16 tenants (households) including Thomas Whitelegg (the largest holding, 25 acres), Roberte Gooddyer, Arnoulde Baxter and Roger Royle.

 Cheadle and Gatley Urban District saw the highest population growth of anywhere in Stockport in the inter-war period.
-In 1921 its population was a little over 11,000.
-By 1931 18,500 and by 1939, 27,000.
-Cheadle, Gatley and Cheadle Hulme all saw the increase, as did the previously rural area of Heald Green.
+In 1921, its population was a little over 11,000; by 1931, it was 18,500 and 27,000 by 1939.
+Cheadle, Gatley and Cheadle Hulme all saw an increase, as did the previously rural area of Heald Green.
 This growth was largely due to people moving out of Manchester into the area.